-One method of reviewing all curriculum requests involves forming review teams at the start of each academic school year and updated each semester, if needed.
-Once review teams have provided comments/ recommendations, faculty have the opportunity to address concerns and requested changes.
-If teams are unable to review curriculum, it may be reviewed during a committee meeting.
+Department Representatives will be assigned to review teams at the start of the school year.
+Throughout the year, courses/programs will be assigned to teams to review.
+Once review teams have provided comments/ recommendations, the co-chairs will work with faculty to address concerns and any requested changes.
+If teams are unable to review curriculum, it may be reviewed by the committee during the meeting.